isgulkov/rsa-prep/README.md

 }
 ```

-Additionally, the addition of carry needs to be accounted for:
+Additionally, the carry needs to be accounted for:

 ```cpp
     if(!carry) {